 The night of Tuesday, July 24, 1979, shook not only the small mining community of Appin but the entire Illawarra, with the region’s families dependent on their men going underground day after day (Cox 2009).
 This song uses words from a poem by Sid Wright, and music written and arranged by Sarah De Jong.
 This… Continue reading The Appin Tragedy

 Arrangement 1 Arrangement 2 Arrangement 3 Arrangement 4 This seminal song was written by Florence Reece in 1931, in Harlan County, Kentucky.
-These 2 arrangements for a mixed voice choir, the Illawarra Union Singers, by Doug McPherson.
+These arrangements for a mixed voice choir, the Illawarra Union Singers, by Doug McPherson.
 “In 1931, the miners and the mine owners of that region were locked in a bitter and violent struggle… Continue reading Which Side Are You On?